-airberlin, the second largest German airline after Lufthansa, has developed a new software tool that allows aircraft technicians to inspect the body of the aircraft for surface imperfections that may impede smooth air flow and increase fuel burn.
+airberlin, the second largest German airline after Lufthansa, developed a new software tool that allows aircraft technicians to inspect the body of the aircraft for surface imperfections that may impede smooth air flow and increase fuel burn.

 Even minor imperfections – such as small blemishes, rough paintwork or even a one millimeter gap between the landing gear doors – on an aircraft’s external surface affects its aerodynamics and leads to greater air resistance, which leads to higher fuel consumption.